nrwl/nx/docs/shared/vite-plugin.md

 ### 4. Add a `public` folder

 You can add a `public` folder to the root of your app.
 You can read more about the public folder in the [Vite.js documentation](https://vitejs.dev/guide/assets.html#the-public-directory).
-Use that folder as you would normally do.

 ```treeview
 myorg/